znep/query-coordinator/README.md

 # Socrata Frontend

+## Starting up

+The basic bootstrap command is:

+    JS_LOGGING=true rails s

+Or if you want to start a pool of workers using Unicorn:

+    bundle exec unicorn_rails -c config/unicorn.rb

+_Note: The example above that uses Unicorn is required if you want to run Polaroid locally and be able to download PNG images from Data Lens._

 ## Tests

-tl; dr: Run the Setup steps below, then
+tl;dr: Run the Setup steps below, then
 ```
 bundle exec rake test
 ```